Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-This summer has seen dozens of heatwaves bake Europe, creating prime conditions for wildfires to break out, particularly in Greece and Türkiye.
+This summer has seen dozens of heatwaves bake Europe, creating prime conditions for wildfires to break out.

 If you are planning to travel to wildfire-prone areas this summer, here are some precautions you can take to ensure your safety should an emergency situation occur.